-- 2.9.1.
+2.9.1.
 There MUST be evidence of a relationship between the aviation program seeking AABI accreditation/reaffirmation and the practicing professionals in the industry.
-The aviation faculty MUST develop and evaluate each program with advice from appropriate industry associations and/or professionals in the field. - 2.9.2 The aviation program MUST establish and assess industry-relations goals to ensure continuous improvement of the relations between the program and industry consistent with the mission and educational goals of the program and institution.
-The assessment of industry-relations goals
+The aviation faculty MUST develop and evaluate each program with advice from appropriate industry associations and/or professionals in the field.

-MUST be reported as part of the comprehensive assessment plan and process as outlined in Criterion 2.11.
+2.9.2 The aviation program MUST establish and assess industry-relations goals to ensure continuous improvement of the relations between the program and industry consistent with the mission and educational goals of the program and institution.
+The assessment of industry-relations goals MUST be included in the program's Self-Study Report (AABI Form 204) as part of the comprehensive assessment plan and process as outlined in Criterion 2.11.